Ceejayski/Library/README.md

 ## 🚀 Our Project

-Our project can be found at https://github.com/Ceejayski/Simple-JS-UI-Library-
+Our project can be found at https://github.com/Ceejayski/Library
 ## Live Demo

-You can find the demo [here](https://ceejayski.github.io/Simple-JS-UI-Library-/)
+You can find the demo [here](https://ceejayski.github.io/Library/)

 ## To run the project in local

-- clone the repository from here [repo link](https://github.com/Ceejayski/Simple-JS-UI-Library-)
+- clone the repository from here [repo link](https://github.com/Ceejayski/Library)
-- navidate to the folder `Simple-JS-UI-Library-`
+- navidate to the folder `Library`
 - open index.html with your browser

 ## 👨🏽‍💻 👨🏿‍💻 Creators